 Nearshoring is the practice of transferring a business operation to a nearby country, especially in preference to a more distant one.
 Both parties expect to benefit from one or more of the following elements: geographic proximity, time zone, cultural, social, linguistic, economic, political, or historical linkages.

-Benefits of nearshoring in software development
+Benefits of outsourcing software development to nearby countries

 Different work ethics in an offshore model makes project-oriented collaboration difficult.
 Work expectations, deadlines can be interpreted differently.
 Also, diversity in hierarchy systems can influence the speed of decision making and, therefore, on the execution of the whole project.
 While cultural differences also exist inside Europe, the common understanding of professionalism and efficient work requirements is pretty much alike.
 That’s why Eastern European countries such as Poland, Croatia, Serbia, and Romania are quite exciting destinations in nearshoring for the Netherlands.
 Also, these countries provide high education, with a remarkable number of IT-students graduate there every year.